razamobin/sugarlog/README.md

 ## Demo

-You can try out the live demo of the app here: [Blood Sugar Monitoring App Demo](https://sugarlog.life)
+You can try out the live demo of the app here: [https://sugarlog.life](https://sugarlog.life)